TACC/Lmod/docs/source/230_lmod_env_vars.rst

 **LMOD_SYSHOST**:
   [string, default: <nil>, --with-syshost].
 This variable can be used to help with module tracking.
-See contrib/tracking_modules_usage/* for details.
+See :ref:`tracking_usage` for details.

 **LMOD_TMOD_FIND_FIRST**:
   [yes/no, default: no, --with-tmodFindFirst].
 Normally Lmod uses the